-Literary devices or rhetorical devices are figures of speech that are used in literature to make writing more rich.
+Literary devices are figures of speech that are used in literature to make writing more rich.
 More importantly, they are used to enhance the intended meaning and effect of the author.
 Literary devices can be used in all forms of literature.

 This includes poetry, plays, novels, and works of non-fiction.
 Knowing what the various literary devices are and how they work can help you understand how authors practice or execute their literary craft.
 In this article, we go over some of the more popular literary devices.
 I also examine how Yeats uses them in "Leda and the Swan" and provide quick definitions and examples of several literary devices.